data-umbrella/event-transcripts/2020/19-matti-numpy.md

 help with
 to get you started with helping us with documentation, tutorials, code and devops.
-So numpy is much more than just the code itself.
+So Numpy is much more than just the code itself.
 We have other ways you can contribute.
 So what are we going to do?

+What we'll cover(5:47)
-First of all, don't panic the project itself is huge it has lots of different corners and i'm gonna talk about some stuff and if it doesn't make sense, that's okay i'm gonna have a brief history of numpy.
+First of all, don't panic.
+The project itself is huge it has lots of different corners and i'm gonna talk about some stuff and if it doesn't make sense, that's okay i'm gonna have a brief history of Numpy.
 When was it started?
-By whom and what? for what drives numpy? what are the goals and how do we decide on those goals? who are the who decides what happens in the community?
+By whom and what? for what drives Numpy? what are the goals and how do we decide on those goals? who are the who decides what happens in the community?